Authority Cited: Holyday

 BKG Bio-tweet: Cleric; poet; trans.
 Horace, Juvenal, Persius; SJ thought him more scholar and critic than poet, cites sermons

 Categories (list of works cited – preliminary) [BKG Note: no Holyday cites were found in the 1755 Dict.
-Four Holiday cites were identified as added in the 1773 Dict. vol. 1; 61 cites added in Dict. vol.2.
+Four Holiday cites were identified as added in the 1773 Dict. vol. 1, all under the letter "G"; 61 cites added in Dict. vol. 2.
 Reddick, in The Making of Johnson's Dictionary, indicates (p.122) 62 cites added in 1773 Dict. vol. 2.
-The electronic text copy available is not readily searchable, but a brief look at the title below identified some citations.
+A brief look at the title below identified some citations.
 Other citations are likely from this title.]

-- Holyday (no work cited) gluttony; non; object; obviously; one; overseen; overvalue; owe; palpable; paw; peace; perambulation; perpetual; phlebotomy; prejudicial; primate; punishment; purity; quaint; quarrel; question; rapture; ready; recusant; relative; remember; renew; round; royalty; sluttish (Holiday); so; softness, sottishness; staff; strength; study; subject; subordination; superexaltation; theft; thus (2); to; topical; treason; understanding; uproar (Holiday); waver; wealth; weight; wellfare; whether; worthy; zeal
+- Holyday (no work cited); object; obviously; one; overseen; overvalue; owe; palpable; paw; peace; perambulation; perpetual; phlebotomy; prejudicial; primate; punishment; purity; quaint; quarrel; question; rapture; ready; recusant; relative; remember; renew; round; royalty; sluttish (Holiday); so; softness, sottishness; staff; strength; study; subject; subordination; theft; thus (2); to; topical; treason; understanding; uproar (Holiday); waver; wealth; weight; wellfare; whether; worthy;